ceumicrodata/mETL/README.md

 	**IMPORTANT**: The alternate PostgreSQL target will work with only basic field types and lower case column names.

 - .1: Added GoogleSpreadsheetTarget to write and update Spreadsheet files.
+- .2: Added AppendAll expander to append files content by walking a folder.

 ### Version 0.1.6
 - .0: Changed XML converter to <a href="https://github.com/bfaludi/xmlsquash">xmlsquash</a> package.